-19.2.4.
-Assessments of significance
+19.2.4 Assessments of heritage values

 Assessments of significance were prepared for all Aboriginal heritage sites recorded at the airport site.
-The assessments of significance were prepared with reference to the Burra Charter and in accordance with the provisions of the EPBC Act.
-The EPBC Act defines three tiers of significance through the establishment of the World Heritage List, the Commonwealth Heritage List and the National Heritage List.
-World heritage properties are listed on the World Heritage List administered by UNESCO.
-National heritage places are places of outstanding value to the nation and are listed on the National Heritage List.
-Commonwealth heritage values are places or items owned or controlled by Commonwealth agencies and are listed on the Commonwealth Heritage List.
+The assessments of significance were prepared with reference to the Burra Charter and the heritage provisions of the EPBC Act.

+The EPBC Act defines three tiers of significance through the establishment of the World Heritage List, the National Heritage List and the Commonwealth Heritage List.
+World Heritage properties are places of outstanding universal value that are inscribed on the World Heritage List administered by UNESCO.
+National Heritage places are places of outstanding value to the nation and are listed on the National Heritage List.
+Commonwealth Heritage places are places with significant heritage values that are owned or controlled by the Commonwealth or a Commonwealth agency and are listed on the Commonwealth Heritage List.

-The EPBC Act prescribes obligations for Commonwealth agencies that own or control properties that have, or might have, one or more Commonwealth or national heritage values.
-Obligations include taking all reasonable steps to assist in the identification, assessment and monitoring of values, and preparation of management plans for any identified values in line with the Commonwealth heritage management principles and National heritage management principles.
+The EPBC Act prescribes obligations for Commonwealth agencies that own or control properties that have, or might have, National Heritage or Commonwealth Heritage values.
+Obligations include taking all reasonable steps to assist in the identification, assessment and monitoring of values, and preparation of management plans for any identified values in line with the National Heritage management principles and Commonwealth Heritage management principles.
 Commonwealth agencies must similarly take all reasonable steps to ensure their actions are not inconsistent with the Australian World Heritage management principles or any plans in force for a World Heritage property.
-The EPBC Act prescribes various heritage management principles for managing heritage properties under the EPBC Act.